 Deep in Adventureland and down a quiet street in the New Orleans sector of the park, Club 33 is tucked away behind a pale green door partially obscured by a potted plant.
 If finding Club 33 is difficult, getting through the door is practically impossible.
 With only approximately 450 members, it makes the Magic Castle look like a free-for-all.

 Built in 1967 as an exclusive treat for investors, its doors opened about 5 months after Walt Disney had passed away.
 Stories of how it received its name vary, from the number of board members who voted to continue on without Walt, to representing the 33 corporate sponsors at the time.
-Both of these benign explanations gloss over another theory: that the 33, as well as other (possibly coincidental) masonic symbolism, was paying homage to Walt Disney's rumored status as a 33rd degree mason, the highest station in the order.
+Both of these benign explanations gloss over another theory: that the 33, as well as other (possibly coincidental) masonic symbolism, was paying homage to Walt Disney’s rumored status as a 33rd-degree mason, the highest station in the order.
 The most likely explanation is just that 33 is the physical street address of the restaurant on Royal Street in the replication of New Orleans which is New Orleans square.